approach0/docs/src/build.md

 > (see https://sourceforge.net/p/lemur/discussion/546028/thread/e67752b2)

-### 2. Download/Clone CppJieba
+### 2. Download CppJieba
-CppJieba provides us Chinese term segmentation functionality.
+[CppJieba](https://github.com/yanyiwu/cppjieba) provides us Chinese term segmentation functionality.
 Although we have option to choose whether or not to invoke this functionality when calling indexer/searcher programs, CppJieba is still required at compile time (at least for now) to successfully build this project.